johnperry-math/AoC2023/More_Detailed_Comparison.md

 ```
 This seems more idiomatic than my approach:

 * The author reads the input using the `include_str!` macro; that is, he basically pastes it into his program.
 I wouldn't do that, but it's a nice example of using a macro for quick, convenient, compile-time code generation.
+Ada doesn't offer macros.
 * This code relies on an iterator's `.map` method.
 I'll write more about this below, but essentially:
   * the `input`
   * is passed line-by-line, thanks to the `.lines` method, which returns an iterator,
   * to the `.map` method, which
     * accepts the result of one iteration as its input, `line`, and then
-    * then executes several statements in a closure, denoted by `{ ... }`, with the aim of transforming `line` into something else, in this case an integer, after which
+    * executes several statements in a closure, denoted by `{ ... }`, with the aim of transforming `line` into something else, in this case an integer, after which
   * the `.map`'s results are `.sum`med.
 * The lack of a semicolon on the function's last line indicates that that last line's result is the function's result.